tameroski/wp-rss-bridge/README.md

 $processor = new Wp_Rss_Bridge_Processor($bridges, 60); // Second parameter is cache timeout in seconds.
 ```

-Finally, it's also possible to change the user agent ued when querying data :
+Finally, it's also possible to change the user agent used when querying data :

 ```php
 $processor = new Wp_Rss_Bridge_Processor($bridges, 60, "User Agent");